Le Negresco Nice Review: The Iconic French Riviera Hotel

 The Location

 Now, if you’re thinking about parking, here’s a tip: the valet service is definitely worth considering.
-At €65 per day, it’s a bit of a splurge, but it saves you the hassle of hunting for a spot in the busy streets.
-Plus, there’s a nearby parking garage if you’d rather park yourself, but finding a spot can be a bit tricky.
+At €65 per day it’s a bit of a splurge, but it saves you the hassle of hunting for a parking spot in Nice’s busy streets.
+There’s also a nearby parking garage if you prefer to park yourself, though finding space around the Promenade can sometimes be a bit tricky.

 The Rooms